 Why the remarkable series of events?
 It seems abundantly clear to this author that signs of this magnitude were considered necessary by heaven because the “delay” in the fulfilment of the prophecies would inevitably lead to growing scepticism and outright disbelief.
 This is exactly the situation we find ourselves in today.
-Many people who were once enthusiastic “devotees” of Garabandal have fallen away because the prophecies did come true within their expected time frame.
+Many people who were once enthusiastic “devotees” of Garabandal have fallen away because the prophecies did not come true within their expected time frame.

 The Lord knew in 1961 that these prophecies were referring to events sixty or more years in the future.
 Given our natural fascination with prophecies and apocalypticism in general, it was inevitable that many people would focus on this aspect of the messages and begin to lose heart when the expected fulfilment delayed in materialising.
 Therefore, the original events were validated with such supernatural wonders as to leave people in no doubt that their origin was indeed in heaven.